How do you manage chronic illness and a thriving career? How do you maintain a healthy work-life balance without going beyond your body’s limits?

 One of the significant pointers to chronic disease is that the cause is unknown, so treatment options are often symptom-based.
 For example, the symptom of Chronic disease X might be a nosebleed.
 Since the cause is unknown, the nosebleed is treated instead of the disease, leaving the nosebleed to keep reoccurring.

-Another point to note is that people with chronic illness do not necessarily look ‘sick.’
+Another point to note is that people with chronic illnesses do not necessarily look ‘sick.’
 Most of them are not distinguishable from healthy people, so it is easy to think of someone with chronic disease as lazy.

 Depending on the type of illness and severity, the ability to engage in daily activities differs from patient to patient.